Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

-With retail prices of $99 and $149, respectively, these two new Wi-Fi 7 broadcasters are not intended to wow anyone other than their low costs.
+With retail prices of $99 and $149, respectively, these two new Wi-Fi 7 broadcasters are not intended to wow anyone other than with their low costs.
 But that doesn’t mean they are not impressive.

 UniFi U7-Lite vs. U7 In-Wall: Ubiquiti's two new compact dual-band Wi-Fi 7 access points.